 Router(config-utd-eng-std)#threat-inspection

 Step 4.
-Configure Threat Detection as Intrusion Prevention System (IPS) or Intrusion Detection System (IDS)
+Configure Threat Detection (IDS) or Intrusion Prevention System (IPS) as the operating mode for the snort engine.

 Router(config-utd-engstd-insp)#threat [protection,detection]